-(B) To fulfill the goal of achieving all cost effective demand-side savings, the utility shall design highly effective potential demand-side programs consistent with subsection (1)(A) that broadly cover the full spectrum of cost-effective enduse measures for all customer market segments; -
+(B) To fulfill the goal of achieving all cost effective demand-side savings, the utility shall design highly effective potential demand-side programs consistent with subsection (1)(A) that broadly cover the full spectrum of cost-effective end-use measures for all customer market segments; -

+GMO engaged AEG to conduct a 2016 DSM Potential Study.
 AEG developed DSM programs by grouping market segments and end-use measures into programs.